Years of Experience

 Certifications and Degrees

-Being a Licensed Life Insurance Agent certainly has its perks — salaries approach $61K and far exceed the paychecks of those without certification.
-Mutual of Omaha workers who hold a Bachelor's Degree are also well compensated, earning $55K on average.
+Being a Project Management Professional certainly has its perks — salaries approach around $105K per year and far exceed the paychecks of those without certification.
+Earning a FINRA Series 7 General Securities Representative certification garners significant financial rewards of approximately $56K annually on average.
+Mutual of Omaha workers who hold a Master of Science (MS) are also well compensated, earning about $72K on average.

 Benefits and Perks